Refining Your Personal Budget As Your Financial Needs Change

 As your finances grow and become more complex—adding things like retirement accounts, investments, or a mortgage—it becomes more important to track key performance indicators and think about your long-term income opportunities.

-A budgeting app like Simplifi can help you track your finances in just a few minutes a week.
+A budgeting app like Quicken Simplifi can help you track your finances in just a few minutes a week.
 If you’re used to a relatively uncomplicated budgeting system, an app that’s easy to use can help you feel more comfortable as you transition to a more flexible, comprehensive system.

-On the other hand, if you’re used to a line-by-line budgeting system with different amounts for each category, software like Quicken Deluxe lets you work the same way, changing your budget easily whenever you want to.
+On the other hand, if you’re used to a line-by-line budgeting system with different amounts for each category, software like Quicken Classic lets you work the same way, changing your budget easily whenever you want to.

 Quicken plans also let you upgrade easily as your finances continue to grow.